Displaying websites in a visualization

 For the property “Control variables Back”, select the variable

-from the Input Assistant.
-For the property “Control variables Forward”, select the variablebGoForward
+bGoBackfrom the Input Assistant.
+For the property “Control variables Forward”, select the variablebGoForward. -

 In “General Controls”, add the “Button” element to your visualization two times.